-A Zoning By-law with a holding symbol allows future uses, but delays development until conditions for removing the hold are met such as agreements regarding servicing, transportation, environmental remediation and a comprehensive block plan. development;
+A Zoning By-law with a holding symbol allows future uses, but delays development until conditions for removing the hold are met such as agreements regarding servicing, transportation, environmental remediation and a comprehensive block plan.

-- b) completion of transportation and infrastructure improvements; - c) fulfillment of financial obligations related to open space, recreational and community services and facilities; - d) environmental remediation or mitigation measures; - e) natural environmental hazard management; - f) protection of the natural environment including tree preservation; - g) professional or technical studies to assess potential development impacts; - h) phasing of development; - i) draft plan subdivision and/or site plan control approval; - j) approval of precinct plan and/or comprehensive block plan encompassing one or more parcels of land; - k) provision of affordable and shared housing, where appropriate; - I) measures to protect cultural heritage and archaeological resources; and - m) entering into legal agreements, including a subdivision agreement, and other agreements pursuant to the Planning Act, to secure any of the matters required to satisfy the conditions of removal of the holding provision. - 10.2.3.2 That a by-law may permit an interim use until the holding symbol is removed.
+- 10.2.3.1 To place a holding provision on lands, where appropriate, in accordance with Section 36 of the Planning Act identifying conditions that must be met before the ultimate use of the land is permitted, which may include the following: - a) adequate infrastructure is available, as required to service the proposed development; - b) completion of transportation and infrastructure improvements; - c) fulfillment of financial obligations related to open space, recreational and community services and facilities; - d) environmental remediation or mitigation measures; - e) natural environmental hazard management; - f) protection of the natural environment including tree preservation; - g) professional or technical studies to assess potential development impacts; - h) phasing of development; - i) draft plan subdivision and/or site plan control approval; - j) approval of precinct plan and/or comprehensive block plan encompassing one or more parcels of land; - k) provision of affordable and shared housing, where appropriate; - I) measures to protect cultural heritage and archaeological resources; and - m) entering into legal agreements, including a subdivision agreement, and other agreements pursuant to the Planning Act, to secure any of the matters required to satisfy the conditions of removal of the holding provision. - That a by-law may permit an interim use until the holding symbol is removed.
 The interim use may include an existing use or another use that will not jeopardize the ultimate intended use.
-Any regulations applying to the lands during the period the holding provision is in place may also be set out in the by-law. - 10.2.3.3 To remove the holding provisions only when the conditions identified in the zoning by-law have been satisfied.
+Any regulations applying to the lands during the period the holding provision is in place may also be set out in the by-law. - To remove the holding provisions only when the conditions identified in the zoning by-law have been satisfied.